Review repeat buys before money moves.

 Supplier research utility

-Supplier research should help the buyer compare real options, not replace approval.
-The product should separate customer-approved facts from external research so the buyer can see what is safe to use in a PO packet.
+Supplier research helps the buyer compare real options without replacing approval.
+The product separates customer-approved facts from external research so the buyer can see what is safe to use in a PO packet.

 Open reorder queue

-List items that need review, why they surfaced, and which records are missing before the buyer should trust the recommendation.
+List items that need review, why they surfaced, and which records are missing before the buyer can use the recommendation.

 Supplier exception queue